lirantal/learning-http-security-headers-book/manuscript/Chapter-02-HTTP Security Headers.md

 Obtain the source code from two official GitHub repositories:

-- https://github.com/lirantal/nodejssecurity-headers-xframe-malicious - which serves the contents of a malicious website that embeds a remote iframe in an attempt to trick the user to click on
+- https://github.com/lirantal/nodejssecurity-headers-xframe-malicious - serves the contents of a malicious website that embeds a remote iframe in an attempt to trick the user to click on.
-- https://github.com/lirantal/nodejssecurity-headers-xframe-innocent - which serves the contents of an innocent website.
+- https://github.com/lirantal/nodejssecurity-headers-xframe-innocent - serves the contents of an innocent website.
 In our example, this serves as a Twitter profile card.

 Once you cloned both repositories locally we are ready to run both servers.